Mariusz-Lazarz/Storly/README.md

 ## Key Features

 - **User Authentication**: Sign up, log in, and manage your account with ease.
-- **Product Discovery**: Search and browse products, view detailed product information.
+- **Product Discovery**: Search and browse products, view detailed product information, and sort items based on common factors like price.
+- **Advanced Filtering**: Narrow down your search with filters based on category, brand, and price range (min-max).
 - **Wishlist Management**: Add and keep track of your favorite items in a specialized wishlist.
 - **Seller Dashboard**: List your items, manage orders, and interact with buyers.
+Preview items in real-time as they are being added to the website, and apply discounts to entice buyers.
 - **Rating and Reviews**: Share your experiences with products through ratings and reviews.
 - **Shopping Cart and Checkout**: Add products to your cart and breeze through our streamlined checkout process.
 - **Order Management**: View and manage your orders from your personalized user panel.
 - **Password Management**: Change or reset your password effortlessly.
 - **Piwik PRO Integration**: Monitor and analyze e-commerce activities with Piwik PRO tracking.
 - **Simple Chat Bot**: Engage with our simple chat bot for basic interactions and support.
+- **Theme Toggle**: Switch between light and dark mode for a comfortable browsing experience.
+- **Personalized Recommendations**: Discover new items with a list of recommended products tailored to your browsing and purchasing history.

 > 🚀 More features are on the horizon!
 Stay tuned for updates.